 Under the NDB Scheme, Sladen Legal must notify the Australian Privacy Commissioner and affected individuals of an Eligible Data Breach in relation to PI, credit reporting information, credit eligibility information or tax file number information if, and when:

-- There is unauthorised access or unauthorised disclosure of the information and a reasonable person would conclude that this is likely to result in serious harm to any individual to whom the information relates; or
+a.
+There is unauthorised access or unauthorised disclosure of the information and a reasonable person would conclude that this is likely to result in serious harm to any individual to whom the information relates; or

-- The information is lost, and the loss will lead to unauthorised access or unauthorised disclosure and consequently to serious harm to individuals.
+b.
+The information is lost, and the loss will lead to unauthorised access or unauthorised disclosure and consequently to serious harm to individuals.

 13.1 Actual Eligible Data Breach